christophenoel/argo-workflows/docs/design/sw_design.md

 > TBD: Resource requirements/limits and affinities
 > Describe how to use affinities to deploy pods on nodes with specific harware
 > Describe how to define resource requests/limits to deploy on node with sufficient resource (optimize resource usage).

+When defining a workflow template, resource requirements can be specified within the 'container' section.
+The 'podSpecPatch' field in either the workflow or workflow template allows for overriding the resource limits and requests for a container.

+  **TBD**: add request/limits example

+To ensure a container runs on a Kubernetes node with specific hardware configurations, a nodeSelector can be defined in the workflow specification or workflow template.
+This nodeSelector should reference labels that match those defined on the desired node.
+It is essential that Kubernetes nodes with specific hardware configurations use labels matching those used in the workflow/template nodeSelector parameter.

+**TBD**: add nodeSelector example

 #### Artefact Persistence